-The small size of most possible consumer groups restricts the ability to design a highly granular cost allocation model which directly calculates required revenues for each consumer group
+The small size of most possible consumer groups restricts the ability to design a highly granular cost of service model which directly calculates required revenues for each consumer group

-Another factor that has impacted on the development of the cost of service/cost allocation model is the small size of many of the existing consumer groups.
-Of the total consumer base2 of 159,663 standard consumers, the majority of these are residential consumers (149,845) with the other consumer numbers as follows:
+Another factor that has impacted on the development of the cost of service model is the small size of many of the existing consumer groups.
+Of the total consumer base2 of 163,243 standard consumers, the majority of these are residential consumers (153,149) with the other consumer numbers as shown in the following tables.